29P/Schwassmann–Wachmann: Outbursts

 The comet is unusual in that while normally hovering at around 16th magnitude, it suddenly undergoes an outburst.
 This causes the comet to brighten by 1 to 5 magnitudes.
 This happens with a frequency of 7.3 outbursts per year, fading within a week or two.
 The magnitude of the comet has been known to vary from 18th magnitude to 10th magnitude, a more than thousand-fold increase in brightness, during its brightest outbursts.
-On 14 January 2021, an outburst was observed with brightness from 16.6 to 15.0 magnitude, and consistent with the 7.3 outbursts per year noted earlier.
-Outbursts are very sudden, rising to maximum in about 2 hours, which is indicative of their cryovolcanic origin; and with the times of outburst modulated by an underlying 57-day periodicity possibly suggesting that its large nucleus is an extremely slow rotator.
+Between 2014 and 2026, there have been 120 outbursts observed or about 10 outbursts per year.
+Outbursts are very sudden, rising to maximum in about 2 hours, which is indicative of their cryovolcanic origin; and with the times of outburst modulated by an underlying 58-day periodicity possibly suggesting that its large nucleus is an extremely slow rotator.

 Comet 29P after outburst, this is a stack of 20 images centered on the comet's movement, frames taken with a 0.40m telescope F10 + CCD at La Cañada Observatory (MPC-J87) 04-Oct-2008 02:24 UT the stacked images have been Larson–Sekanina filtered to enhance the details, on the left a radial process with delta = −1 px to better show the expanding shells of gas and dust, on the right a rotational gradient with alpha=15 degrees displaying various jets.